testing, kafka, flink, stream-processing, quality-assurance

 Unit testing forms the foundation of any testing strategy.
 For streaming applications, this means testing individual transformations, filters, and business logic in isolation from the streaming infrastructure.

 Most streaming frameworks provide testing utilities for this purpose.
 Kafka Streams offers the TopologyTestDriver, which allows you to test your stream processing topology without running Kafka brokers.
-You feed input records, advance time manually, and assert on output records.
+A topology in Kafka Streams is the computational graph defining how data flows from input topics through transformations (filters, maps, aggregations) to output topics.
+The test driver lets you feed input records, advance time manually, and assert on output records, all in-memory and deterministically.

 TopologyTestDriver testDriver = new TopologyTestDriver(topology, config);